wooden-spoon-leg-warmers/fluffy-carnival/README.md

 - Will need 3 secrets, one for the image pulling and the 2 others for argocd to helm and repo changes.
 - Also might look at terraform to bootstrap the db and tables in postgres.

+### 8:08pm

+Tested the ci steps to build and push to the repo had a few issues I thought were due to the pathing that ghcr allows but it ended up being a tick box in the UI to allow read and write perms for gh actions.
+Both helm and api look to be in the ghcr.
+Next will look at setting up the local k8s cluster.

 ## Installation